graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

 GraphQL.NET includes an implementation of Facebook's [DataLoader](https://github.com/facebook/dataloader) within the [`GraphQL.DataLoader`](https://www.nuget.org/packages/GraphQL.DataLoader) NuGet package.

-Sample projects for the [DI based DataLoaders](#di-based-data-loaders) can be found in the [GraphQL.Net source repository](https://github.com/graphql-dotnet/graphql-dotnet).
+Sample projects for the Default Dataloaders described at the Top of this Page and the [DI based DataLoaders](#di-based-data-loaders) can be found in the [GraphQL.Net source repository](https://github.com/graphql-dotnet/graphql-dotnet).

 Consider a GraphQL query like this: